-We will write individual support plans for our more vulnerable pupils and agree them with parents and carers.
+We will write individual support plans and/or risk assessments for our more vulnerable pupils and agree them with parents and carers.

 We will not have a 'no contact' policy as this could leave our staff unable to fully support and protect their pupils and students.